Handshake's onboarding experience for new students is easy to use and efficient!

 Types of jobs

-For schools who have synced their coursework data with Handshake, students will be able to easily select from their courses they'd like to share with employers.
+For institutions who have synced their coursework data with Handshake, students will be able to easily select from their courses they'd like to share with employers.
 Employers can then search for students who've taken certain courses.

-Clubs or Organizations
+Clubs or Organisations

 How did you generate this list of attributes?
-We asked a diverse group of students from several different schools around the country what was important to them in an employer, and used their own words to generate this list.
+We asked a diverse group of students from several different institutions around the country what was important to them in an employer, and used their own words to generate this list.
 We then asked questions around what type of companies exist to further expand on the individual sections.
 We also did a text analysis of reviews that had been submitted by students about employers to pull out the words most used by students to describe those employers.

 Who can view my responses?
 Employers will be able to search for students based on their responses.
 They can only search for students who have selected a certain attribute — they can't filter out students who have selected a certain attribute.